vuejs/eslint-plugin-vue/docs/rules/no-computed-in-data.md

 # vue/no-computed-in-data
 > require computed properties are not used in the data()

+- :gear: This rule is included in `"plugin:vue/strongly-recommended"` and `"plugin:vue/recommended"`.

 Please describe the origin of the rule here.